Blake-Madden/Wisteria-Dataviz/docs/labels.md

 balloon.SetShape(LabelShape::WordBalloonBottomRightTail);
 ```

-The balloon is filled with the label's background color and outlined with its pen, so both of these
+The balloon is filled with the label's background color and outlined with its pen, so at least one
-must be set for it to be visible.
+of these must be set for it to be visible.
+Setting only the pen yields an unfilled balloon, and
+setting only the background color yields one with no outline.

 Adding a Header
 =============================